Urban Decay Face Bond Waterproof Foundation Review

 Finish, coverage and feel

-• Finish: Natural matte that looks skin-like rather than flat.
+• Finish: Natural matte—more “skin-like” than flat.

 Real-world wear notes